lee-dohm/bug-report/README.md

 ---

-This report was created in and posted from the Atom editor using the package `bug-report` version 0.2.0.
+<small>This report was created in and posted from the Atom editor using the package `bug-report` version 0.3.0.</small>
 ```

 ### Automatic Posting to GitHub